girlwithglasses/IMG-ProPortal/proportal/docs/Docs.md

 Each of the ProPortal queries (clade, ecosystem, data type, etc.) is run by a controller (`ProPortal::Controller::<name>`) that pulls the relevant data, puts it into the appropriate format data structure, and then returns it.
 Most ProPortal controllers have two methods, `get_data` and `render`; `get_data` pulls the data from the database, and `render` does any data munging, etc., required for output.

+The basic flow of operations is:

+	parse query parameters
+	load appropriate module
+	run module->render
+	gather extra data for templates (see template contents, below, for details) render template

 ## Templates and Template Structure ##

 All ProPortal HTML content is stored in template files, held in `proportal/views/`.